 For many people across Europe, the clean-tech revolution is not just about reducing greenhouse gas emissions and developing a sustainable energy system; it’s also about having a decent job to go to each morning.
-To highlight this aspect of the energy transition, the European Renewable Energy Council (EREC) and Revolve cooperated on the Renewables in Action exhibition to show workers on projects around Europe.
+To highlight this aspect of the energy transition, the European Renewable Energy Council (EREC) and Revolve have collaborated on the Renewables in Action photo project to show real people on projects around Europe.

 Much of the renewable energy industry’s recession robustness can be attributed to the success of the EU’s binding 2020 renewable energy targets which have provided the sector with much needed predictability in times of uncertainty.
 Due to such dedicated policies, it is expected that by 2020 there will be 2.7 million people working in the renewable energy sector across Europe.

-However, in an industry with long investment cycles, 2020 is just around the corner and right now the EU is considering how best to move forward with energy and climate policies towards 2030.
-This is why EREC has just released its Hat-Trick 2030 publication [see page 45], which outlines the economic, social and environmental benefits for EU citizens of ambitious 2030 targets for renewable energy, energy efficiency and greenhouse gas reductions.
+However, in an industry with long investment cycles, 2020 is just around the corner and right now the EU is considering how best to move forward with energy and climate policy towards 2030.
+This is why EREC has just released its Hat-Trick 2030 publication, which outlines the economic, social and environmental benefits for EU citizens of ambitious 2030 targets for renewable energy, energy efficiency and greenhouse gas reductions.

-EREC would like to thank its members for their contribution to this project and Revolve Magazine for its steadfast work.
-The Renewables in Action project breaks down the barriers between the conceptual and the actual by giving policies on renewable energy and climate change a tangible, real world expression.
+EREC would like to thank its members for their contribution to this project and Revolve Magazine for their steadfast work.
+The Renewables in Action project breaks down the barriers between the conceptual and the actual by giving policy on renewable energy and climate change a tangible, real world expression.